lianqiw/maos/docs/40_results.md

   - \c res{4} (Only in split tomography) contains the closed loop wavefront variance.
 The rows are
       - WFV in LGS contains modes
       - WFV in NGS Tip/Tilt modes
-      - WFV in NGS modes (includeing Tip/Tilt and additional modes controlled by NGS (On-Instrument WFS))
+      - WFV in NGS modes (including Tip/Tilt and additional modes controlled by NGS (On-Instrument WFS))

 - \c Resolep_1: Open loop wavefront variance for each science field point.
 Each cell represent a science field point.
 The format is similar to res{1} above.